About the Australian Internet Governance Forum

 The inaugural auIGF was held in Canberra on 11 & 12 October 2012 and attracted over 250 stakeholders.
 The 2013 auIGF was held in Melbourne on 16 & 17 October.
 Building on the success of the previous year, it attracted 280 stakeholders.
 The 2014 auIGF was held at Crown in Melbourne on 26 & 27 August and saw over 300 people attend, our greatest attendance numbers to date.

-For the latest updates over the coming months, follow us on Twitter – #auigf or shoot us an email at email@example.com
+For the latest updates over the coming months, follow us on Twitter – #auigf or send us an email at email@example.com

 - contact details for two referees;